christophercheng/Crushmaven/README.md

 TECHNOLOGY IMPLEMENTED: CrushMaven was built on the Django/Python framework.

 It utilized a PostgreSQL and Memcached on backend and Jquery / Javscript on the front-end.
-It also utilized python multi-threading in order to efficiently parse various facebook friends' lists in special situations when those lists were only available by scraping public friend list pages.  (this may no longer be possible).
+It also utilized python multi-threading in order to efficiently parse the public facebook friends' lists pages in situations when those lists were only available through web page scraping (and not through the facebook GraphQL API), e.g. to determine friend-of-fiends.
+Note, this functionality has most likely been prohibited by Facebook in recent years.

 The social algorithms were implemented inside of Django views.
 Interactivity on the front-end were implemented with client side Jquery Javascript and Ajax calls.